keksnicoh/numeric_gravity_experimental_2/README.md

 this repo is for getting experience with python, opengl,shaders,numpy and so on..

+at current stage only simple euler approximation is used.

+this library aims to use all the awesome features of OpenGL4.1 so it currently loads OpenGL4.1 core profile by using glfw.
+There is no use of GLU,GLUT and all deprecated old-fashion-style opengl function.
+Tested on Mac OS X Yosimiti.
+If somethings wrong with OpenGL4.1 core profile the application will segfault.

+for the future:
+- more advanced shader techniques
+- more advanced approximations
+- mile stone: implementation of position based algorithms
+- physics like springs, flying objects under constant gravitational field, ...

 tags represents implementation progress. when getting new experience to structure the program, a tag will label a from now on deprecated structure.